 For details about Repo and Git, see Developing.

 For information about the different roles you can play within the Android Open Source community, see Project roles.

 Authenticating with the server

 Starting a Repo branch

-For each change you intend to make, start a new branch within the relevant git repository:
+For each change that you intend to make, start a new branch within the relevant Git repository:

 repo start NAME .